shamim0754/SpringSecurity/readme.md

 ### Spring Security ###
-1. It secure both java SE/EE app
+1. It secure both java SE/EE app. it provides both authentication and authorization
+    1. authentication : check who want to enter into system. it checks username/password valid
+    2. authorization : which part of app he access it controls that
 2. Provides powerful and elegant security mechanism
 3. Provides Declarative Security Programming(No need own logic code)
 4. Easy of Extendability